-• Did you pay wages of \$1,500 or more to employees in any calendar quarter during 2011 or 2012?

-• Did you have one or more employees for at least some part of a day in any 20 or more different weeks in 2011 or 20 or more different weeks in 2012?
+- Did you pay wages of \$1,500 or more to employees in any calendar quarter during 2014 or 2015? - Did you have one or more employees for at least some part of a day in any 20 or more different weeks in 2014 or 20 or more different weeks in 2015?
 Count all full-time, part-time, and temporary employees.
-However, if your business is a partnership, do not count its partners.
+However, if your business is a partnership, don't count its partners.

 If your business was sold or transferred during the year, each employer who answered "Yes" to at least one question above must file Form 940.
-However, do not include any wages paid by the predecessor employer on your Form 940 unless you are a successor employer.
+However, don't include any wages paid by the predecessor employer on your Form 940 unless you are a successor employer.
 For details, see Successor employer under Type of Return.

-If you are not liable for FUTA tax for 2012 because you made no payments to employees in 2012, check box c in the top right corner of the form.
+If you aren't liable for FUTA tax for 2015 because you made no payments to employees in 2015, check box c in the top right corner of the form.
 Then go to Part 7, sign the form, and file it with the IRS.

-If you will not be liable for filing Form 940 in the future because your business has closed or because you stopped paying wages, check box d in the top right corner of the form.
+If you won't be liable for filing Form 940 in the future because your business has closed or because you stopped paying wages, check box d in the top right corner of the form.
 See Final: Business closed or stopped paying wages under Type of Return for more information.

-For Employers of Household Employees ...
+For Employers of Household Employees . . .

-If you are a household employer, you must pay FUTA tax on wages that you paid to your household employees only if you paid cash wages of \$1,000 or more in any calendar quarter in 2011 or 2012.
+If you are a household employer, you must pay FUTA tax on wages that you paid to your household employees only if you paid cash wages of \$1,000 or more in any calendar quarter in 2014 or 2015.